-Not getting enough exercise is also responsible for lethargy and fatigue.
+Not getting enough exercise can cause lethargy and fatigue.
 This may sound counter-intuitive, but your body needs to generate energy to make energy.

 I learned this lesson the hard way.
 Years ago I gave up my lunch time exercise routine to make more time for my studies and responsibilities.
 Big mistake.
 I found myself asking, "Why am I always tired?"
 Really tired.
 When I made the link to no exercise I went back to the gym.
 In no time I had more energy, was less stressed, and felt better.
 Lesson learned.

 Stimulants can give you an energy boost, but overusing them may backfire and leave you feeling wiped out over time.
-This happens because stimulants like caffeine make your adrenal glands work harder and draw on your limited energy reserves.
+This is because stimulants don't give you energy, they make your adrenal glands work harder and draw on your limited energy reserves.
 If you are filling your coffee cup throughout the day or you reaching for energy drinks, this may explain why you are always tired.
-Sure. you get a boost for a while, but at a steep price to your already overworked exhausted adrenal glands and nervous system.
+Sure. you get a quick boost, but at a steep price to your already overworked exhausted adrenal glands and nervous system.

-Occasional and moderate use of stimulants can provide a needed boost without causing problems unless your adrenals are already weak.
+Occasional and moderate use of stimulants can provide a needed energy boost without causing problems unless your adrenals are already weak.